dev-32443z/hdvm/README.md

     ```

-## Usage
+## Development
+To run this app on your local environment:

 1. Obtain an access token from Mapbox by signing up on their website.
+Create your own mapbox style.
 2. Create a file named `.env` in the root directory of the project.
 3. Add the following contents to your `.env` file:
     ```